 Independently, each MDSAP participant Regulatory Authority may use the report for different purposes, to support the regulatory decisions in their jurisdiction.
-If, based 2016-06-13 v009 on the Auditing Organization's audit report, a Regulatory Authority concludes that the manufacturer is not in compliance with the regulations, the Regulatory Authority may engage in enforcement activities according to their policies, taking into account, if possible, the follow-up activities conducted by the Auditing Organization.
+If, based on the Auditing Organization's audit report, a Regulatory Authority concludes that the manufacturer is not in compliance with the regulations, the Regulatory Authority may engage in enforcement activities according to their policies, taking into account, if possible, the follow-up activities conducted by the Auditing Organization.

-26. How does a regulatory authority inspectorate become an Auditing Organization?
+23. How does a regulatory authority inspectorate become an Auditing Organization?

 Regulatory Authorities who are seeking recognition under MDSAP need to comply with the same requirements as a commercial Auditing Organization.
-The other participating Regulatory Authorities will conduct an assessment according to the international standard ISO/IEC 17021-1 and the additional requirements defined in IMDRF MDSAP WG N3 FINAL:2013, and IMDRF MDSAP WG N4 FINAL:2013 per the assessment methodology documented in IMDRF MDSAP WG N5 FINAL:2013.
+The other participating Regulatory Authorities will conduct an assessment according to the international standard ISO/IEC 17021-1 and the additional requirements defined in IMDRF MDSAP WG N3 and IMDRF MDSAP WG N4, per the assessment methodology documented in IMDRF MDSAP WG N5.

-27. How will MDSAP ensure that every RA has the same evaluation standards for the Auditing Organization?
+24. How will MDSAP ensure that every RA has the same evaluation standards for the Auditing Organization?

 Auditing Organizations are assessed for compliance with the requirements of ISO/IEC 17021-1 and the additional requirements of N3 and N4.
 An assessment program and assessment methodology for Auditing Organizations is defined in N5 and guidance for RA Assessors is to be provided in N8.
 Regulatory Authority assessors execute assessment tasks for each process defined in the documents above and identify objective evidence of definition, implementation and effectiveness of each of the requirements.
-If nonconformities are identified, a grading system is used to assist in determining the timeline for any corrections or corrective actions and to support a predefined Auditing Organization recognition or Auditing Organization derecognition process.
+If nonconformities are identified, a grading system is used to assist in determining the timeline for any corrections or corrective actions and to support a predefined Auditing Organization recognition or Auditing Organization de-recognition process.

-Regulatory Authority assessors are qualified against the requirements of IMDRF MDSAP WG N6 FINAL:2013, Regulatory Authority Assessor Competence and Training Requirements to perform the assessment of an Auditing Organization.
+Regulatory Authority assessors are qualified against the requirements of IMDRF MDSAP WG N6, Regulatory Authority Assessor Competence and Training Requirements to perform the assessment of an Auditing Organization.
 Regulatory Authority assessors will participate in both face to face and distance training activities.
 The MDSAP Regulatory Authorities are committed to operating under a joint MDSAP Quality Management System to establish controls over the program and to facilitate continuous improvement.
 Applicable procedures and forms are publically available at MDSAP Assessment Procedures and Forms.

-28. Would an Auditing Organization receive independent recognition by each participating Regulatory Authority?
+25. Would an Auditing Organization receive independent recognition by each participating Regulatory Authority?

 No. Recognition is a joint exercise and hence recognition of an AO by the MDSAP Regulatory Authority Council (RAC) means recognition by each participating Regulatory Authority.
+It may be possible that some jurisdictions have to internalize MDSAP Recognition in your national regulatory framework.
+For example, Anvisa is publishing a Resolution in "The Brazilian National Gazette" for each AO that is recognized in the MDSAP.
+It has the same effective and expiration date of the MDSAP recognition letter.

-29. Will Auditing Organizations be informed when there is a complaint against them so that improvements can be made?
+26. Will Auditing Organizations be informed when there is a complaint against them so that improvements can be made?

 Yes.
-MDSAP QMS P0011 Complaints and/or Customer Feedback Procedure defines a complaint to include "alleged deficiencies or expression of dissatisfaction related to the MDSAP Auditing Organizations and manufacturers"
+MDSAP QMS P0011 Complaints and/or Customer Feedback Procedure include in its scope complaints related to the Auditing Organizations and to Medical Device Manufacturer participating in MDSAP.